A Child's Concept of Death

 Infant.
 For an infant, death has no real concept.
 Infants do, however, react to separation from parent(s), painful procedures, and any alteration in their routine.
 An infant that is terminally ill will require as much care, physically and emotionally, to maintain a comfortable environment as any age group.
 Maintaining a consistent routine is important for the infant and his or her caregivers.
 Because infants cannot verbally communicate their needs, fear is often expressed by crying.

 Toddler.
 For the toddler, death has very little meaning.
 He or she may receive the most anxiety from the emotions of those around him or her.
 When a toddler's parents and loved ones are sad, depressed, scared, or angry, he or she senses these emotions and become upset or afraid.
 The terms "death" or "forever" or "permanent" may not have real value to children of this age group.
 Even with previous experiences with death, the child may not understand the relationship between life and death.
 Death is not a permanent condition.

 Preschool.
 Preschool-aged children may begin to understand that death is something feared by adults.
 This age group may view death as temporary or reversible, as in cartoons.
 Death is often explained to this age group as "went to heaven."
 Most children in this age group do not understand that death is permanent, that everyone and every living thing will eventually die, and that dead things do not eat, sleep, or breathe.
-Death should not be explained as "sleep" to prevent the possible development of a sleep disorder.
+Death should not be explained as "sleep."

 Their experience with death is influenced by those around them.
 They may ask questions about "why?" and "how?" death occurs.
 The preschool child may feel that his or her thoughts or actions have caused the death and/or sadness of those around.
 The preschool child may have feelings of guilt and shame.